 The overall management and supervision of the Company is undertaken by its Board.
 The Company's executive officers and management team cooperate with the Board by preparing appropriate information and documents concerning the Company's business operations, financial condition and results of operations for its review.
 The Company currently has nine directors, three of whom are Independent Directors.
-Below is the profile of the directors for 2019-2020 with their corresponding positions, offices, and business experience held for the past five years.
-Except for Mr. Emmanuel V. Rubio, who assumed his directorship on 01 January 2020, the directors were elected during AboitizPower's Annual Stockholders' Meeting to serve for a term of one year, and until their successors are duly elected and qualified.
+Below are the profiles of the directors and officers for 2020-2021 with their corresponding positions, offices, and business experience held for the past five years.
+The directors were elected during AboitizPower's Annual Stockholders' Meeting held on 27 April 2020, to serve for a term of one year, and until their successors are duly elected and qualified.